 Duplicated documents

-All procedures of literature search, article selection, and data extraction were performed according to the PRISMA checklist 2009 (PRISMA is just for systematic reviews of RCTs. other types of articles cannot be included), a protocol for reporting systematic reviews, by two reviewers independently(9).
+All procedures of literature search, article selection, and data extraction were performed according to checklist , by two reviewers independently(9).
 For this purpose and to avoid possible misinterpretation during data analysis, any probable discrepancies between the authors were resolved in each step before further data processing.

 Data synthesis